 All Freshmen are required to register for Chapel.
 Freshman Chapel/Blue & Gold 101 is designed for recent high school graduates who are in their first college semester.
 Freshmen Chapel includes a weekly large group meeting and a weekly Blue & Gold 101 small group meeting.
-Students must attend 10 chapel experiences in the Blue & Gold 101 small group and 10 chapel experiences in the large group or they will not receive credit for Chapel.
+Students who accumulate more than 3 absences in the Blue & Gold 101 small group or more than 3 absences in the large group will not receive credit for Chapel.
 There are no excused absences from Chapel.

 Upperclassman students may choose their semesters to take chapel.
-A student will not receive credit for Chapel attendance in any semester in which he or she attends less than 10 chapel experiences.
+A student will not receive credit for Chapel attendance in any semester in which he or she accumulates more than three absences.
 There are no excused absences from Chapel.